-The Libertarian Party of Florida candidate for Florida Attorney General, Bill Wohlsifer, is took action this afternoon, July 22, 2014, filing an elections fraud complaint against Collier County Supervisor of Elections (SOE) chief Jennifer Edwards.
+The Libertarian Party of Florida candidate for Florida Attorney General, Bill Wohlsifer, took action this afternoon, July 22, 2014, filing an elections fraud complaint against Collier County Supervisor of Elections (SOE) chief Jennifer Edwards.
 We wrote about the incident in our column earlier today (see below under Suggested by the Author) noting Wohlsifer's name was excluded from a mock election conducted by Edwards' office.

 The complaint was hand delivered at 3:16 yesterday afternoon at Florida's Division of Elections in Tallahassee.
 It states that official taxpayer-owned equipment (voting booths) and personnel were used to conduct a straw poll in Collier County for Florida's 2014 Attorney General race.
 The voting equipment included the names of Republican Party candidate Pam Bondi and two Democratic Party challengers, while Libertarian Party candidate Bill Wohlsifer was kept from voter's view.